 - Ensure appropriate consideration has been given to the environment i.e. reduction of background noise, closed blinds etc.

-- Provide timeframes for how long you are expecting your child to listen by providing a clear start and end points to the task
+- Provide timeframes for how long you are expecting a child or young person to listen by providing a clear start and end points to the task

 Web Pages with Further Attention and Listening Resources